AdaCore/spark2014/docs/guidance/main.rst

           null => (Z1, Z2, Z3));
          --  the input values of Z1, Z2 and Z3 are ignored

 The use of ``Depends`` contracts is not mandatory.
-However, whenever a contract is provided, it must be correct and complete: that is, it must mention every flow dependency between inputs (both global variables and parameters) and outputs (both global variables and parameters).
-Similarly to subprogram parameter modes, flow-dependency contracts are checked by the tool in flow analysis mode and checks and warnings are issued in case of non-conformance.
+However, if such a contract is provided then it must be correct and complete; that is, it must specify each flow dependency between inputs (both global variables and parameters) and outputs (both global variables and parameters).
+Similar to subprogram parameter modes, flow-dependency contracts are checked by the tool in flow analysis mode, and checks and warnings are issued in case of nonconformance.
 To verify manually supplied flow-dependency contracts, run GNATprove in flow analysis mode by selecting the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow` mode in the GPS panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.

 Depends contracts are described more completely in the SPARK User's Guide: http://docs.adacore.com/spark2014-docs/html/ug/en/source/subprogram_contracts.html#flow-dependencies

-The Difference Between Outputs and Inputs-Outputs
+The Difference Between Outputs and Input-Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. index:: out parameter
+.. index:: Output global variable
+.. index:: in out parameter
+.. index:: In_Out global variable

 Modes on parameters and data-dependency contracts in SPARK have a stricter meaning than in Ada.
 In SPARK, a parameter ``out`` or a global variable ``Output`` should be completely initialized before returning from the subprogram.
 Thus, a parameter that is only partially initialized, or initialized only on some paths through the subprogram, should be marked ``in out`` (for a parameter) or ``In_Out`` (for a global variable) to be compatible with SPARK data initialization policy.
 For more details, see the SPARK User's
 Guide:
 http://docs.adacore.com/spark2014-docs/html/ug/en/source/language_restrictions.html#data-initialization-policy